Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 He's great looking.

-How can he possibly lose?
+How could he possibly lose?

 If this were the Democrat Party, the party father would probably tell Obama to step aside and let Rubio run if Rubio were a Democrat.